Last Updated: September 13, 2021.

 It’s not that the makers are really interested in who your celebrity crush would be or what kind of bread you are.

-Quizzes are a great method to use in your interactive marketing process because they’re easily shared and easy to fill in quickly.
-Using quiz software to create easy, personalized mobile quizzes suits two goals – delivering a custom experience for the respondent and making it easy for them to respond wherever they are.
+Quizzes are a great method to use in your interactive marketing process because they’re easily shared and easy to fill in.
+Using quiz software to create easy, personalized mobile quizzes suits two goals – delivering a custom experience for the respondent and making it fun and easy for them to respond wherever they are.

 These quizzes are such a good source for marketers.
 While you are telling your audience which kind of bread they are, you collect a lot of information about the user and that gives you a better insight into the needs of your clients.